 Thailand Vet Clinic

 A busy vet clinic located in Khao Tao, right by the beach and overlooking the gulf of Thailand.
-This beautiful and culturally rich area is top on many peoples travel bucket list and our the provides an authentic way to get to know Thailand whilst giving back to animals in need.
+This beautiful and culturally rich area is top on many people's travel bucket list and the project provides an authentic way to get to know Thailand whilst giving back to animals in need.
 You do not need any qualifications to attend this project, although it is a popular vet and nurse student placement, as well as new graduates wanting to develop their experience.
 Your daily tasks will be tailored to your level of training.

 Help dogs and cats in need

 Support a fun and enthusiastic team of animal lovers

 Reduce the stray population through sterilisations

 Vets, nurses and vet/nurse students will assist with medical and surgical treatment